Teeny tiny "park"

 -Long tees so it can be a bit more interesting.

 Cons: -Mainly, the "Parking lot" is tiny, only a few parking spots and a couple were reserved.
 It felt like pulling into a driveway and playing in a man's backyard which was an interesting layout but lack of parking spots.

--As a freshman in high school, I was frustrated that the front office wasn't open on weekdays.
+-The front office isn't open on weekends.
 So no bathrooms on the weekends.